Larry Cole: Professional career

-Cole was selected in the sixteenth round (428th overall) of the 1968 NFL Draft by the Dallas Cowboys, becoming the first player from Hawaii to be drafted by a National Football League team.
+Cole was selected in the sixteenth round (428th overall) of the 1968 NFL/AFL draft by the Dallas Cowboys, becoming the first player from Hawaii to be drafted by a National Football League team.
 He was chosen as an offensive tackle, but was switched to the defensive line one week into training camp.

 Dave Edwards nicknamed him "Bubber Frank", which later evolved into "Bubba".
 Cole made an immediate impact as a rookie, appearing in all 14 games, with 10 starts at left defensive end (replacing an injured Willie Townes) and scoring 2 defensive touchdowns.

 In 1972, he suffered a knee injury in the fourth game against the Pittsburgh Steelers and didn't return to the starting lineup until the twelfth contest.
 In 1975, because of Bob Lilly's retirement, he was moved from defensive end to right defensive tackle.
 In 1976, he had 57 tackles, 5 unofficial sacks and one fumble recovery.
 He shared the starting job with Bill Gregory for 2 seasons (1975 and 1976).

 In 1977, he became a backup player after Randy White took over the right defensive tackle position.
 He was relegated to a reserve role in the Cowboys' 27-10 Super Bowl XII victory over the Denver Broncos.

 In 1978, he started 3 games in place of the injured Harvey Martin and Jethro Pugh.
 He made 3 key plays in the NFC championship game against the Los Angeles Rams, forcing a fumble from running back John Cappelletti, stopped Pat Haden's quarterback draw short of a first down, which contributed to a missed field goal and pressured Haden into an interception.
 Cole also started in Super Bowl XIII in place of injured Pugh, tying a record with 5 Super Bowl appearances.

 In 1979, he was set to replace retired Pugh at left defensive tackle, but opened the season at left defensive end in place of Ed "Too Tall" Jones, who unexpectedly retired to pursue boxing.
 When John Dutton became the regular left defensive end for the last four games.
 Cole switched back to left defensive tackle.
 During his career, he made some of the biggest defensive plays in the history of the Cowboys franchise.
 Probably his most famous play, was the tackle of hall of famer-to-be John Riggins for a two-yard loss on third-and-two late in the game, that set up one of the most dramatic wins in Cowboys history on December 16.
 As it turned out, it was the last of Roger Staubach's comebacks.
 In that game he also had 10 tackles and 2 unofficial sacks.